mnvr/notes/typescript-vs-haskell.md

 ---
 title: TypeScript vs Haskell
-subtitle: Structural vs Nominal Type Systems
+description: Structural vs Nominal Type Systems
-date: 2023-11-30
-description: Structural & nominal type systems
-theme: paper
-layout: text
-unlisted: true
 ---

 TypeScript provides <mark>structural typing</mark>.
 If it walks like a duck, and